 Teas from some regions may be contaminated with heavy metals.
 This is more common in tea from China, although it’s not universal and generally not present in more popular products.

-In general, matcha from Japan is safer and more likely to be screened for contaminants due to Japan’s famously strict farming regulations.
+In general, matcha powder from Japan is safer and more likely to be screened for contaminants due to Japan’s famously strict farming regulations.
 These regulations are why most of our favorite blends are 100% sourced in Japan.

 Should I have matcha if I’m pregnant or nursing?